CLTS FS Instructions Module 5 - Behaviors

 • Substance Abuse—Use of illegal drugs including alcohol or misuse of prescription medications.
 This does not include use of tobacco products.

-• Dangerous Sexual Contact—A child who is a victim of sexual behavior for the gratification of another (including, but not limited to, sexual abuse, human trafficking, intercourse, oral sex, genital contact, exposure).
-This includes sexual “contact” via the internet (for example, face-to-face, text, video, or other social media), having substantially older sexual partners or having sex with strangers.
+• Dangerous Sexual Contact—A child who is a victim of a sexual act/assault (including, but not limited to, sexual abuse, human trafficking, intercourse, oral sex, genital contact, exposure).
+This includes virtual/visual sexual “contact” via the internet (e.g., face-to-face, text, video, or social media), having substantially older sexual partners or having sex with strangers.
 This does not include peer-to-peer, consensual sexual contact.

-• Use of Inhalants—Inhalants are substances that can be inhaled from an aerosol can, a cloth or a cotton ball that is soaked with an inhalant, a plastic bag, or balloon, and will cause a mind-altering effect within two to five minutes after inhaling.
+• Use of Inhalants—Inhalants are substances that can be inhaled (huffing) from an aerosol can; a cloth, or a cotton ball that is soaked with an inhalant; a plastic bag; a gas tank of a car; or a balloon.
+This will cause an immediate, mind-altering effect after inhaling.

-• Examples: Correcting fluid, degreasers, paint remover, paint thinner, aerosol whipping cream containers that contain nitrous, spray paint, nail polish remover, Tide pods, cinnamon challenge.
+• Examples (not an exhaustive list): Correcting fluid (“White-out”), degreasers, paint remover, paint thinner, containers that contain nitrous (aerosol cans, balloons, etc.), spray paint, nail polish remover.

 Self-Injurious Behaviors